EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Ankara covers the truce with the neutrality of a player determined to remain mediator for both sides
+Ankara covers truce with neutrality of one seeking to remain mediator between both parties

 Dominant angle identified — does not reflect unanimity of this country’s media

-Ankara treats the Easter ceasefire with the confidence of a country that considers itself the natural mediator of the conflict.
-Daily Sabah details the 32-hour truce — Saturday evening through Sunday — with hourly precision few other outlets provide.
-Turkey, which facilitated the Black Sea grain deal and hosted negotiations in March 2022, frames every pause as validation of its thesis: only diplomacy, not weapons, will end this war.
-The Turkish framing is deliberately stripped of analysis — Daily Sabah reports facts without taking sides between Moscow and Kyiv, reflecting Ankara's position of maintaining relations with both capitals.
+Ankara treats the Easter ceasefire with confidence of a country considering itself the conflict's natural mediator.
+Daily Sabah details the 32 hours of truce — Saturday evening to Sunday — with hourly precision few outlets provide.
+Turkey, which facilitated the Black Sea grain agreement and hosted March 2022 negotiations, frames each pause as validation of its thesis: only diplomacy, not arms, ends this war.
+Turkish framing deliberately avoids analysis — Daily Sabah reports facts without taking position between Moscow and Kyiv, reflecting Ankara's position maintaining relations with both capitals.
+Erdoğan, selling Bayraktar drones to Ukraine while refusing to sanction Russia, embodies this tightrope walk.

 Strategic neutrality serving Turkish mediation ambitions